Allround Inflatable SUP Board Review

 Any bad bits to these boards?
 Not really!
 I really like that Fanatic have offered different budget conscious choices within their range; 3 all-round boards at different price points.
 The 10’4 being slightly shorter offers a nice difference in the market and the 33” width gives possibly a slightly more stable board.
 The glass paddle as standard with the Fly Air and Fly Air Premium is also a nice touch.
 I really like the windsup option in all their premium range as it's great fun for the kids to have a go windsurfing if you can beg or borrow a sail.
 If you're led by budget it's a little tricky to get everything and my only bug bear is the bag doesn’t come with wheels on the two Fanatic budget options.

 So all in all - if I was buying a board tomorrow...
 I'd go for the Red Paddle Co 10'6 Ride if I wanted full on, no compromise, kid proof durability with Reds unfaltering warranty.
 To stand out from the crowd there's no doubt I'd go for Anomy for stunning design.
 It would be the Gladiator Pro if I needed a budget board that did everything a branded board does.
-I'd choose Starboard if I wanted to surf and Fanatic if I wanted branded budget choice with a winsup option.
-Last but not least I'd go for Tiki if my kid was a bit nervous and wanted to hold on whilst paddling.
+I'd choose Starboard if I wanted to surf and Fanatic if I wanted branded budget choice with a windsup option.
+Last but not least I'd choose O'Neill if looking for a beginner budget board for the whole family.